 “It was around the time that the Van Gogh Live exhibition started, too.
 I was maybe a bit naive going into it, I thought I’d be selling a few coffees and a couple of bagels, but the queues soon started to build up and I had lines of customers every single day!
 It was incredible.”

-Rick was there from October 2021 until January this year, and after the evident success of his short stint, Media City offered him a permanent spot which opened last week.
+Rick was there from October 2021 until January this year, and after the evident success of his short stint, Media City offered him a permanent spot which opened back in May 2022.

 Rick sources his bagel from Barbakan Deli, an award-winning continental bakery and delicatessen based in Chorlton.
-They are then filled with an assortment of ingredients that are all locally sourced, and some homemade by Rick himself.
+They are then filled with an assortment of knock-out flavour combos that are all locally sourced, and some homemade by Rick himself.

 You’ll find a classic BLT on his menu, alongside Hot Salt Beef, Brisket, Smoked Salmon from Manchester Smokehouse and a couple of vegetarian and vegan options, too.
 The Mozzarella bagel comes with lashings of Rick’s homemade pesto, which, in itself, will have you coming back for more.